AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 </note>
 -->

-## Access the Custom Refresh Sandbox from your Production environment
+## Access the Custom Refresh Sandbox from your Production environment {#access-the-custom-refresh-sandbox-from-your-production-environment}

 As a Workfront administrator, you can access your Custom Refresh Sandbox from your production environment.

 >[!NOTE]
 >
 >If your account is on Cluster 4 (EMEA Cluster), you cannot access your Custom Refresh Sandbox from the Production Environment.
-For more information about how you can access your Custom Refresh Sandbox when you have an account on Cluster 4, see [Access the Custom Refresh Sandbox for Accounts on Cluster 4 (EMEA Accounts)](#custom-refresh-cluster-4) [Access the Custom Refresh Sandbox for Accounts on Cluster 4 (EMEA Accounts)](#custom-refresh-cluster-4).
+For more information about how you can access your Custom Refresh Sandbox when you have an account on Cluster 4, see [Access the Custom Refresh Sandbox for Accounts on Cluster 4 (EMEA Accounts)](#access-the-custom-refresh-sandbox-for-accounts-on-cluster-4-emea-accounts) [Access the Custom Refresh Sandbox for Accounts on Cluster 4 (EMEA Accounts)](#access-the-custom-refresh-sandbox-for-accounts-on-cluster-4-emea-accounts).

 To access your Custom Refresh Sandbox: